ChadAMiller/hungergames/README.md

 This is an OOP solution where player classes are expected to inherit from a base `Player` class.
 The `Game` class only expects the methods required by the competition (`hunt_choices`, `hunt_outcomes`, `round_end`).

-I included the three sample players from the sample code, under the names `Pushover`, `Freeloader`, and `Alternator`.
+`bots.py` includes the three sample players from the sample code, under the names `Pushover`, `Freeloader`, and `Alternator`.
+It also contains some user-submitted strategies.

-There are a couple other sample players implemented in bots.py.
-These are `Random`, `MaxRepHunter`, and `FairHunter`.

-The Random player decides to hunt with some probability p and slack with probability 1-p.
-You can decide this probability when the player is created.
-For a Random player that hunts 50% of the time and slacks 50% of the time you would create the player with Random(0.5).

-The MaxRepHunter is a player who only hunts with players who have the current maximum reputation.
-A common question in the discussion section was how to beat someone who only slacks (Freeloader).
-A pair of MaxRephunter's will beat a group of any size of Freeloaders.
-Give it a shot.

-The FairHunter is a player who tries to play fair by hunting with probability equal to opponents reputation.
-This means he will hunt with hunters and slack with slackers.
-He never tries to take advantage of hunters.

 ## Usage

+*    First, try `python unittest.py`.
+You will see some test output.
+If the last line says anything except `OK`, there is a bug.
+Please let me know (see "Bugs", below).

 *    `python app.py` runs a sample game with exactly one of each test bot.
 It's 3 lines of code and pretty easy to generalize to whatever custom players you might make up.